GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 The default width is 10n.

-A variable (or constant) which is defined in an include file is
+A variable (or constant) that is defined in an include file is

 specified by the macro ‘.Dv